Reinforcement Learning Assisted Recursive QAOA: Limitations of RQAOA

 \section{Limitations of RQAOA}

 This section highlights some algorithmic limitations of RQAOA by introducing an alternative perspective on it.
 Then, based on this perspective, we provide insights into when RQAOA might fail and why.
 It is obvious that (depth-1) RQAOA must fail on some instances, since we assume \(\mathsf{BPP} \subsetneq \mathsf{NP}\)\footnote{Here, we use the complexity-theoretic assumption of \(\mathsf{BPP} \subsetneq \mathsf{NP}\) because depth-1 RQAOA can be simulated classically.}, but these instances may be quite big a priori.
+By ``failure'', we mean that RQAOA can not find an optimal (exact) solution.
+Notably, even if depth-$l$ RQAOA fails to find exact solutions, it could still achieve an approximation ratio better than the bound known from inapproximability theory.
+In this case, $NP \subseteq BQP$ still holds.
+For instance, if RQAOA fails to find an exact solution and still achieves an approximation ratio of $16/17 + \epsilon$ or $0.8785 + \epsilon$, then $NP \subseteq BQP$ follows from~\cite{haastad2001some, khot2007optimal} under different complexity-theoretic assumptions, thus demonstrating quantum advantage.
 We primarily focus on finding small-size instances since we need a data set of small instances to be able to computationally efficiently compare the performance of (depth-1) RQAOA and RL-RQAOA.

 First, let us motivate the use of QAOA as a subroutine in RQAOA.
 In other words, why would one optimize depth-\(l\) QAOA (i.e., find energy-optimal parameters for a Hamiltonian) and then use it in a completely different way (i.e., perform variable elimination by computing two-correlation coefficients \(M_{u,v}\)).
 Intuitively, using QAOA in such a fashion makes sense because as depth \(l \rightarrow \infty\), the output of QAOA converges to the quantum state which is the uniform superposition over all optimal solutions, and hence, for each pair \((u,v) \in E\), computing the coefficient \(M_{u,v}\) \emph{exactly} predicts if the edge is correlated (vertices with the same sign; i.e. lie in the same partition) or anti-correlated (vertices with the different sign; i.e. lie in the different partition) in an optimal cut.
 The next piece of intuition, which is not any kind of a formal argument, is that low-depth QAOA prepares a superposition state where low-energy states are more likely to have high probability amplitudes.
 Then the RQAOA selects the edge which is most correlated or anti-correlated in these low-energy states.
 Furthermore, assuming that an ensemble of reasonable solutions often agree on which edges to keep and which ones to cut, RQAOA will select good edges to cut or keep (from the Max-Cut perspective).
 However, we also expect RQAOA to fail sometimes, for instance, when the intuition mentioned above is wrong, or it assigns a wrong edge-correlation sign to an edge for other reasons.
 Hence, as RQAOA fails, this raises the question of whether there are better angles to select an edge and its correct edge-correlation sign at every iteration than those which coincide with energy-optimal angles (see Fig.~\ref{fig:couterexample}).